WTIV

-WTIV (1230 AM) is an American radio station, licensed to the community of Titusville, Pennsylvania.
+WTIV (1230 AM) is a radio station in Titusville, Pennsylvania, United States.
 WTIV operates at a full-time power of 1,000 watts.
 Though licensed to Titusville, programming, sales and administrative functions originate out of Meadville, Pennsylvania.

 History

 WTIV was the first of three radio stations originally put on the air by Robert H. Sauber.
 Making its debut on November 27, 1955, WTIV offered a full-service format composed mainly of news, adult contemporary music and national and world news from the Mutual Broadcasting System, with little changes in program offerings over the years under his ownership.

 Though Sauber would later put two other stations in Franklin on the air, he continued to manage WTIV as an entirely separate entity, serving as the station's general manager and sales manager.
 WTIV operated under the corporate name WTIV, Inc. (though Sauber himself was listed as licensee) while the Franklin stations did business as Northwestern Pennsylvania Broadcasting Company, Inc. Sauber also performed engineering duties for WTIV and the two Franklin stations.

 WTIV's most notable employee was Tim Nelson.
 Tim joined WTIV in 1955 after graduating from high school in his native Warren, PA.
 He served as announcer and later program director for a total of 29 years.
 He left in 1984 to become President of the Titusville Chamber of Commerce.

 In July 2000, Sauber wanted to retire and put his stations up for sale.
 All three were purchased by Altoona-based Forever Broadcasting, LLC for an undisclosed sum.
 Sauber died in October 2004 at the age of 76.

 Following the sale of WTIV to Forever Broadcasting, operations were moved from the station's historic WTIV Building at 150 West Central Avenue in downtown Titusville, to the Downtown Mall in Meadville, Pennsylvania.